Open-Nyzo/Open-Nyzo-Projects/Open-DB/2-Analysis.md

 - Query transactions by data
 - Limit to some block range

+### B3.
+Bitcoin like Json/RPC interface

+WIP - requirements in terms of data/requests to be added.

 ## C. Potential DB Feeder apps

 - Monk's Go implementation